A Tale of Bulk and Branes: Symmetry TFT of 6D SCFTs from IIB/F-theory: Conclusion

 Another aspect that we have excluded is the terms involving $(-1)$-form symmetry.
 In other words, we have set the background gauge field of these $(-1)$-form symmetry to be trivial, which is a valid choice in the geometric engineering setups.
 They could arise from the dimensional reduction of various form fields in the IIB action and connect different 6D SCFTs.
 The detailed study of such terms would be subject to future work.

 \textbf{Acknowledgments.}

 We would like to thank Christopher Beasley, Lakshya Bhardwaj, Andreas Braun, James Halverson, Max H\"ubner, Marwan Najjar, Washington Taylor and Yi Zhang for helpful discussions.
-J.T. is supported by National Science Foundation of China under Grant No. 12405085.
+J.T. is supported by National Natural Science Foundation of China under Grant No. 12405085 and by the Natural Science Foundation of Shanghai (Grant No. 24ZR1419300).
 Y-N.W. is supported by National Natural Science Foundation of China under Grant No. 12175004 and by Young Elite Scientists Sponsorship Program by CAST (2022QNRC001, 2023QNRC001, 2024QNRC001).